-The censored quantile regression estimator for dependent variable y_i and quantile θ is obtained as the solution to the minimisation of $1/N \sum_i \rho{\theta}[y_i - \max(0, X_i^{'}\gamma)]$, where $\rho{\theta}[u] = \{\theta - I{[u < 0]}\} |u|$, X_i is a matrix of regressors, γ is a vector of parameters, N is the sample size.
-Quantile regressions correspond to replacing $\max(0, X_i^{'}\gamma)$ with $X_i^{'}\gamma$.
+The censored quantile regression estimator for dependent variable y_i and quantile θ is obtained as the solution to the minimisation of $1/N \sum_i \rho{\theta}[y_i - \max(0, X_i, \gamma)]$, where $\rho{\theta}[u] = \{\theta - I{\{u < 0\}}\} |u|$, X_i is a matrix of regressors, γ is a vector of parameters, N is the sample size.
+Quantile regressions correspond to replacing $\max(0, X_i, \gamma)$ with X_i, γ .
 Powell (1986) and Buchinsky and Hahn (1998) analyse these estimators.
 The estimation is obtained by a combination of a linear programming algorithm and sub-sample selection at each iteration of the optimisation.
 We estimate the confidence intervals of the censored quantile regression estimates by using the bootstrap method proposed by Hahn (1995) with 1000 bootstrap iterations.

-It has been argued that quantile regressions could help the analysts to focus on the population of interest by choosing quantiles corresponding to the poor (Buchinsky, 1994).
-This argument is overstated since the quantile is that of the conditional distribution, i.e. of the error term, and not directly of the poverty index.
-However, if the concern is the prediction of the living standards of the poor or near poor, and if most of the prediction difficulties reside in the unobserved error terms in the living standard equations, quantile regressions anchored on small quantiles may help improving the prediction of living standards for these sub-
+It has been argued that quantile regressions could help poverty analysts by choosing quantiles corresponding to the poor (Buchinsky, 1994).
+The argument is overstated since the quantile is that of the conditional distribution, i.e. of the error term, and not of the living standard.
+However, for predicting the living standards of the poor or near poor, since the prediction errors mostly stem from the error terms in the living standard equations, quantile regressions anchored on small quantiles should improve the predictions for these sub-populations.
+Then, our choice of the quantile in the quantile regressions is motivated by the focus.
+This approach corresponds to specifying quantiles close to the poverty line in the living standard regressions.